-Selling designs and opening your own Shop is easier than ever.
-Of course, with the freedom to create and sell in such an efficient way, potential legal risks start to arise.
+Selling designs and opening your own shop is easier than ever thanks to print on-demand.
+But with the freedom to create and sell in such an efficient way, potential legal risks might arise.

-Most Shop owners have presumably heard of copyright laws, but many of these designers are ultimately uninformed about what these laws entail.
+Most shop owners have presumably heard of copyright laws, but many might uninformed about what these laws entail.
 So, how can you be completely sure you’re not going to end up in the middle of a legal disaster and make designs your audience will love?

-Here at Spreadshop, we have you covered.
-We’ll jump into the most important copyright FAQs, allowing you to continue designing without any legal worries.
+Here at Spreadshop, we’ve got you covered.
+We’ll jump into the most important copyright FAQs that will allow you to continue designing without any legal worries!

 Let’s start with the obvious question: what exactly is copyright?
 To give a broad, technical definition, it’s the proprietorship of a specific piece work; the proprietor(s) owns the right to distribute, commercialize, replicate and profit from it in any other way.

-In short, if a design is copyrighted, don’t go and include it in your Shop.
+In short, if a design is copyrighted, you shouldn’t start selling it or something similar in your shop.
 Only the owner of that exclusive design has the authorization to monetize it.
-This doesn’t just go for t-shirt designs; any written, visual, even verbal content, have potential to fall under the copyright law.
+This doesn’t just go for t-shirt designs either.
+Any written, visual, or even verbal content, has the potential to fall under the copyright law.

 - Viral Content such a memes and YouTube videos.